-Updated 6/9/2021 – This post was updated from the previous version to include new examples of interactive maps and additional tips about how to incorporate them into web projects.
+Updated 1/3/2024 – This post was updated from the previous version to include new examples of interactive maps from around the web and different industries.

 Interactive maps are a great website asset to organizations with a large geographical reach.
 A map of any type does a great job of showcasing the scope of a group’s work, their influence, and their success.
 Making those maps interactive adds another element of engagement and functionality to the display.

 Depending on the industry, our clients use interactive maps in different ways.
-Nonprofit websites often use them to show the geographic distribution of projects, while B2B or B2C websites usually leverage them to display office locations or retail stores.
+Nonprofit website designs often use them to show the geographic distribution of projects, while B2B or B2C websites usually leverage them to display office locations or retail stores.

 In this post, we'll walk through a variety of examples and explain what to consider when thinking about an interactive map for your next web project.
 Jump ahead with the links below: